cmdbug/YOLOv5_NCNN/README.md

 ### iOS:
 - Copy .param and .bin from "android_YOLOV5_NCNN\app\src\main\assets" to "iOS_YOLOv5NCNN\YOLOv5NCNN\res"
 - If it prompts that net.h can't be found, you need to download it from the ncnn official website or compile .framework(20201208) yourself and replace it in the project.
-If opencv2.framework(2.4.13) is useful, you need to download it again and replace it in the project.
+If opencv2.framework(4.3.0) is useful, you need to download it again and replace it in the project.
 - The default library used by iOS does not include vulkan and bitcode.
+- Normally, you need to re-download ncnn.framework/glslang.framework/openmp.framework/opencv2.framework and replace it with the project.
+- For the configuration of Vulkan, please refer to the general configuration mentioned in Issues.

 ### Android：
 * Due to factors such as mobile phone performance and image size, FPS varies greatly on different mobile phones.
 This project mainly tests the use of the NCNN framework.
 For the conversion of specific models, you can go to the NCNN official to view the conversion tutorial.